pivotal/docs-tap/app-sso/app-operators/secure-spring-boot-workload.hbs.md

 # Secure a Spring Boot workload

-This topic describes the procedure to secure a sample Spring Boot `Workload` with AppSSO, which runs on Tanzu Application Platform (TAP).
+This topic tells you how to secure a sample Spring Boot `Workload` with Application Single Sign-On (commonly called AppSSO), which runs on Tanzu Application Platform (commonly called TAP).

 Follow these steps to deploy a sample Spring Boot `Workload`: